angus1220/project/README.md

 Choice 7: Enables the waiters to help take in orders from customers Choice 8: Enables the waiters to get paid from customers, unoccupy a table and lead customers in the queue to the vacant table if available
-Choice 9: Shows the waiters the menu and the dishes' relative prices Choice 10: Check for tables which are occupied for over one hour Choice 11: Close the restaurant(Terminating the program) As a lot of time is wasted for customers waiting the tables for the exact number of seats, or when there are no table sizes for a specific group of customers, different customer groups will sit together.
+Choice 9: Shows the waiters the menu and the dishes' relative prices Choice 10: Close the restaurant(Terminating the program) As a lot of time is wasted for customers waiting the tables for the exact number of seats, or when there are no table sizes for a specific group of customers, different customer groups will sit together.